-To ensure secure usage a set of guidance documents is provided, together with the JSIGN4 V1.0.4.
+To ensure secure usage a set of guidance documents is provided, together with the Qualcomm Secure Processor Unit SPU270 (Version: 6.1) in SM8550 SoC (Qualcomm® Snapdragon[TM] 8 Gen 2) with symmetric and asymmetric crypto support.
 For details, see section 2.5 "Documentation" of this report.